mingyi850/RepCRec/readme.md

 type TransactionGraph struct {
 	graph map[int]map[int]ConflictType
 }

+When a transaction completes (end command is issued) we check the transaction graph for potential conflicts.
+If we obtain a RW-RW cycle in the transaction graph, the transaction is aborted.

+During this time, we also recursively purge the transaction graph of any outdated transactions which committed before the earliest start time, and are not part of any other dependencies.

+When a transaction is successfully committed, we add all dependencies to the transaction graph.

 ### Site Coordinator
 The site coordinator keeps track of the uptime and history of each site, as well as it's current status.
 It also helps to retrieve relevant sites for the transaction manager.